-Governments may in the future take regulatory actions that prohibit or severely restrict the right to acquire, own, hold, sell, use or trade cryptocurrencies or to exchange cryptocurrencies for fiat currency.
+Governments may in the future take regulatory actions that prohibit or severely restrict the right to acquire, own, hold, sell, use or trade digital currencies or to exchange digital currencies for fiat currency.
 By extension, similar actions by other governments, may result in the restriction of the acquisition, ownership, holding, selling, use or trading in the securities of the Company.
-Such a restriction could result in Fortress liquidating its Bitcoin and other cryptocurrency inventory at unfavorable prices and may adversely affect the Company's shareholders.
+Such a restriction could result in Fortress liquidating its Bitcoin and other digital currency inventory at unfavorable prices and may adversely affect the Company's shareholders.